-This Site is a tool designed to assist a sprinkler system installer with calculations and a list of the most likely parts and quantities.
+Sprinkler System Planner is a tool designed to assist a sprinkler system installer with calculations, and a list of the likely parts and quantities.
 Being a tool, it will likely not work as well for some projects as it does for others.
-The parts list is based on installing a PVC sprinkler system.
-The goal is for this site to help the installer save time and money.
+The goal for this app is to help the installer save time and money.
 We will work hard to improve the calculations and make updates as they become necessary.
 Double check calculations and quantities before making your purchases.

-A Backflow is required for any sprinkler system supplied from culinary (drinking) water.
-If you are not familiar with Backflows you need to do some research for your particular area since there are different requirements for different areas.
+A backflow is required for any sprinkler system supplied from culinary (drinking) water.
+If you are not familiar with backflows you need to do some research for your particular area since there are different requirements.

 Percent used is the maximum amount of water you desire to use for irrigation.
-While you can, in theory, use 100 percent, it is recommended that you use 70-80 percent, after all, it is nice to have water available for things like showering, washing dishes, etc.
+While you can, in theory, use 100 percent, it is recommended that you use 70-80 percent.
+It is, after all, it is nice to have water available for things like showering, washing dishes, etc.

-This selection is used to help determine the best way to connect to the existing water supply.
+This selection is used to help determine the best way to connect the stop and waste to the existing water supply.

 This divides the system into sections.
-Example: Front and Back Yard.
-Generally a residential sprinkler system will only have 1 or 2 locations. keep in mind that by choosing multiple locations the parts list won't be as accurate.
+Example: front and back yard.
+Generally, a residential sprinkler system will only have 1 or 2 locations.
+Keep in mind that by choosing multiple locations the parts list won't be as accurate, meaning you may need more valves to control the selected sprinklers.
 We will strive to improve this function.
 It is recommended that you choose 1 or 2 locations.